stoyef/MA_thesis/README.md

 - [x] Master top to bottom simulation function $\to$ for gamma, von Mises, normal distributions
 - [x] Master simulation loop function $\to$ for gamma, von Mises, normal distributions
 - [x] Simulation for different configurations: Save results and plots
-- [ ] 3D visualization for two-dimensional data IMPLEMENT
 - [ ] Think about additional meaningful research prospects for simulations
 - [x] Faster computation using multiple cores with ```parallel``` package
-- [ ] Re-run simulation with updated data simulation for von Mises distribution
 - [ ] Table for computation speed should display relative speed compared to normal HMM to avoid user bias (absolute values in appendix)

 ## ToDo Data Example
-- [ ] Look for appropriate data
+- [x] Look for appropriate data

-      - One dimensional acceleration data $\to$ gamma distribution
-      - Two dimensional step length and turning angle data $\to$ gamma and von Mises distribution
-      - Other more sophisticated features
-- [ ] Apply different AR(p) HMM models and compare models graphically
+- [x] Apply different AR(p) HMM models and compare models graphically
 - [ ] Parametric Bootstrap for confidence intervals of the parameters?
 Would be extremely time consuming.
 Maybe only for one example?
 (Technique Re-fit Bootstrap samples that are generated from HMM with MLE parameters, do this a lot of times)
-- [ ] Model selection: Decide on meaningful criteria/methods
+- [x] Model selection: Decide on meaningful criteria/methods
-- [ ] Check models with pseudo residuals $\to$ Progress in goodness of fit can be displayed here $\to$ look up how to compute them in source code of moveHMM
+- [x] Check models with pseudo residuals $\to$ Progress in goodness of fit can be displayed here $\to$ look up how to compute them in source code of moveHMM

 ## ToDo At the end
 - [ ] Look through thesis with focus on dimension.
 Is the bold face for vectors consistently used?
 Write at the first time it happens that we most often only handle the univariate case